mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Will not process outside pull requests just before release
 * Two designs been implemented and updated in tracking design table
 * Martyn will figure out how to get an extra line in the wall display for the pipeline jobs
+* TSC approves the plan for producing patch files on a pull request basis